solenyaPickleman/jaxframes/PLAN.md

 - Mesh shape is now a dictionary in newer JAX versions
 - TPU testing requires exclusive access (one process at a time)

-### Stage 3: Core Parallel Algorithms (12 weeks) - NEXT
+### ✅ Stage 3: Core Parallel Algorithms - COMPLETE (Core Features)

 **Objective**: Implement the foundational parallel algorithms that enable complex operations

-**Updated Considerations**:
-- TPU access confirmed working - can test at scale
-- Build on Stage 2's distributed infrastructure
-- Consider TPU-specific optimizations for sorting algorithms
+**Status**: Core implementation COMPLETE (December 2024)
+- ✅ Massively parallel radix sort for numerical types
+- ✅ Sort-based groupby with all major aggregations
+- ✅ Parallel sort-merge join with all join types
+- ✅ API transparency between JaxFrame and DistributedJaxFrame
+- ✅ Comprehensive tests and benchmarks

+**Remaining Enhancements** (Optional for Stage 3.5):
+- ⏸️ Multi-column sorting/groupby/joins
+- ⏸️ String support (requires different algorithms)
+- ⏸️ Full all_to_all collective implementation for TPU

 **Priority 1: Massively Parallel Radix Sort (6 weeks)**